mlc-ai/tokenizers-cpp/README.md

 # tokenizers-cpp

-Universal tokenizer binding to HF and sentencepiece
+Cross platform universal tokenizer binding to HF and sentencepiece